equinox-project/equinox-js/docs/docs/core-concepts/codec.md

 )
 ```

-When upcasting is used the `decode` method of the resulting codec will drop
+When upcasting is used, the `decode` method of the resulting codec will drop
 events whose types are not included in the mapping.
 This is because it's a
 common evolution in event sourced systems for events to become dead weight, or
 unnecessary.
 By providing an upcast mapping you've essentially defined exactly